Strategic Petroleum Reserve (United States)

 The Strategic Petroleum Reserve (SPR) is an emergency stockpile of petroleum maintained by the United States Department of Energy (DOE).
 It is the largest publicly known emergency supply in the world; its underground tanks in Louisiana and Texas have capacity for 714 Moilbbl.
 The United States started the petroleum reserve in 1975 to mitigate future supply disruptions as part of the international Agreement on an International Energy Program, after oil supplies were interrupted during the 1973–1974 oil embargo.

 The current inventory is displayed on the SPR's website.
-As of 7 March 2025, the inventory was 395.3 Moilbbl.
-This equates to about days of oil at 2023 daily U.S. consumption levels of 20.275 Moilbbl/d or days of oil at 2024 daily U.S. import levels of 8.420 Moilbbl/d.
-However, the maximum total withdrawal capability from the SPR is only 4.4 Moilbbl/d, so it would take about days to use the entire inventory.
-At recent market prices ($66 a barrel as of March 2025), the SPR holds over $9.5 billion in sweet crude and approximately $12.9 billion in sour crude (assuming a $15/barrel discount for sulfur content).
+As of September 4, 2026, the inventory was 285.4 Moilbbl.
+This equates to about 14 days' worth of oil at 2026 daily U.S. consumption levels of 20.1 Moilbbl/d or 42 days' worth of oil at 2026 daily U.S. import levels of 6.8 Moilbbl/d.
+However, the maximum total withdrawal capability from the SPR is only 2.7 Moilbbl/d, so it would take about 106 days to use the entire inventory.
+At recent market prices ($90 a barrel as of September 2026), the SPR holds over $11.3 billion in sweet crude and approximately $14.4 billion in sour crude (assuming a $15/barrel discount for sulfur content).
 In 2012, the total value of the crude in the SPR was approximately $43.5 billion, while the price paid for the oil was $20.1 billion (an average of $28.42 per barrel).

 Since 2015, Congress has mandated sales of oil from the reserve to fund federal spending.
 The U.S. Department of Energy has run at least seven sales since 2017, selling 132 million barrels, or about 18.2% of what had been in the reserve.